 127.0.0.1:5432to connect to it.

-Define the container used by the proxy, setting the port to 5432:
+Define the container used by the proxy, setting the port to 5432 and using the connection name you recorded earlier:

 Define your volumes:

-volumes: - name: cloudsql-oauth-credentials secret: secretName: cloudsql-oauth-credentials - name: ssl-certs hostPath: path: /etc/ssl/certs - name: cloudsql emptyDir:
+volumes: - name: cloudsql-instance-credentials secret: secretName: cloudsql-instance-credentials - name: ssl-certs hostPath: path: /etc/ssl/certs - name: cloudsql emptyDir:

 Bring up your pod: